Electrik-Dev/Electrik-Dev.github.io/index.md

 ### Support or Contact

 I have set up an email alias so you can contact me with either feedback or issues.
-Because all of these projects are made on my personal time, it may take me a while to email you back but I try to do so as promptly as possible
+Because all of these projects are made on my personal time, it may take me a while to email you back but I try to do so as promptly as possible.

+Contact me - electrik.dev.2cptj@simplelogin.co